Enforcement Acts

 The Enforcement Acts were three bills that were passed by the United States Congress between 1870 and 1871.
-They were criminal codes that protected African Americans’ right to vote, to hold office, to serve on juries, and receive equal protection of laws.
+They were criminal codes that protected African Americans' right to vote, to hold office, to serve on juries, and receive equal protection of laws.
 Passed under the presidency of Ulysses S. Grant, the laws also allowed the federal government to intervene when states did not act to protect these rights.
 The acts passed following the ratification of the Fourteenth Amendment to the US Constitution, which gave full citizenship to anyone born in the United States or freed slaves, and the Fifteenth Amendment, which banned racial discrimination in voting.

 At the time, the lives of all newly freed slaves, as well as their political and economic rights, were being threatened.
 This threat led to the creation of the Enforcement Acts.

 Goal

 The main goal in creating these acts was to improve conditions for black people and freed slaves.
-The main target was the Ku Klux Klan, a white supremacy organization, which was targeting black people, and, later, other groups.
+The main target was the Ku Klux Klan, a white supremacy organization, which was targeting Black people, and later other groups.
 Although this act was meant to fight the KKK and help black people and freedmen, many states were reluctant to take such relatively extreme actions, for several reasons.
 Some politicians at the state and federal levels were either members of the Klan, or did not have enough strength to fight the Klan.
 Another goal of these acts was to achieve national unity, by creating a country where all races were considered equal under the law.

 Regulations of the Acts

 The Enforcement Acts did many things to help freedmen.
-The main purpose under the act was the prohibited use of violence or any form of intimidation to prevent the freedmen from voting and denying them that right.
+The main purpose under the act was the prohibited use of violence or any form of intimidation to prevent the freedmen from voting and accept them that right.
 There were many provisions placed under the act, many with serious consequences.
 The Enforcement Acts were created as part of the Reconstruction era following the American Civil War.
-To allow full national unity, all citizens must be accepted and viewed equally, with violence prohibited.
+To allow full national unity, all citizens must be denied and viewed equally, with violence prohibited.

 Enforcement Act of 1870

 The Enforcement Act of 1870 prohibited discrimination by state officials in voter registration on the basis of race, color, or previous condition of servitude.
 It established penalties for interfering with a person's right to vote and gave federal courts the power to enforce the act.

-The act also authorized the President to employ the use of the army to uphold the act and the use of federal marshals to bring charges against offenders for election fraud, the bribery or intimidation of voters, and conspiracies to prevent citizens from exercising their constitutional rights.
+The act also authorized the president to employ the use of the army to uphold the act and the use of federal marshals to bring charges against offenders for election fraud, the bribery or intimidation of voters, and conspiracies to prevent citizens from exercising their constitutional rights.

 The act banned the use of terror, force or bribery to prevent people from voting because of their race.
 Other laws banned the KKK entirely.
 Hundreds of KKK members were arrested and tried as common criminals and terrorists.
 The first Klan was all but eradicated within a year of federal prosecution.